 - 1. To produce Internship graduates who demonstrate competence with respect to individual and cultural diversity. - 2.
 To produce Internship graduates who demonstrate competence with respect to comprehensive clinical skills and professional attitudes represented within the field of psychology. - 3.
 To produce Internship graduates who demonstrate competence in assessment, diagnosis, and case conceptualization. - 4.
-To produce Internship graduates who demonstrate competence in applied ethical decision making strategies. - 5.
-To produce Internship graduates who demonstrate competence in evidence-based interventions, scientific knowledge, and clinical application.
+To produce Internship graduates who demonstrate competence in applied ethical decision-making strategies. - 5.
+To produce Internship graduates who demonstrate competence in evidence-based interventions, scientific knowledge, and clinical application. - 6.
+To produce Internship graduates with the ability to function in a broad range of clinical and professional activities. - 7.
+To produce Internship graduates with the ability to generalize knowledge and skills to new situations. - 8.
+To produce Internship graduates with the ability to self-assess when to seek additional training and supervision.